-4.02 General Development and Comprehensive Planning
+44.22.00 General Development and Comprehensive Planning

-This item provides ongoing transportation planning support services for GLTC and the CVTPO.
-The CVTPO will provide data gathering and analysis resources as requested and will be available to assist any regional transit agency in their planning efforts.
+This program task provides ongoing transportation planning support services for GLTC, the CVTPO service area, and transit planning and small system in the CVPDC area.
+This task supports staff, as requested, to assist in data gathering, analysis and planning efforts for regional transit agencies and programs.
 The items in this section are geared toward increasing the safety, security, and accessibility of the transportation system to motorized and non-motorized users and improve the integration and connectivity of the transportation network.
 Finally, project activities are developed to support GLTC efficient system operation and management.

 Included within this program task is continued support to the comprehensive multimodal plan within the City of Lynchburg.
-This project element is executed through a consultantled effort and supported by CVTPO staff.
-The project is a data and stakeholder-driven planning process to improve and expand an interconnected transportation network providing safe access by all users - transit, pedestrian, bicycle, vehicular - to City resources.
+This project element is executed through a consultant-led effort and supported by CVTPO staff and is a data and stakeholder-driven planning process to improve and expand an interconnected transportation network providing safe access by all users - transit, pedestrian, bicycle, vehicular - to city resources.
 The multimodal plan will include programs, policy and partner recommendations to support a robust multimodal network.